Illustrations from Drawer Design

-We needed to visualize how young professionals move through our problem space: how they interact with their bank to pay their loan debts and manage their disposable income.
+We needed to visualize how young professionals move through our problem space.

 To do this, we mapped a young professionals' journey right after graduation because when they get their first job, the repayment period starts.
 At this point, there is a need to begin to allocate the money in the account to make the monthly payment (preferred automated) and check the remaining debt to track paid and pending.
 If funds are sufficient, they might decide to contribute as much as they can afford to go for a shorter-term repayment.